ethtri/SnapCase_App/docs/PROJECT_MANAGEMENT.md

 **Reminder:** When in doubt, slow down, tighten the scope, and surface questions early.
 This playbook keeps our velocity high without sacrificing control.
 Update it whenever our process evolves.

-### Completion Gate — November 23, 2025
+### Completion Gate  November 23, 2025
 - A task is not complete unless all are true: (1) an AgentReport for the Task ID exists in `docs/AgentReports/` with artifact paths and decisions; (2) `PROGRESS.md` has an updated entry; (3) required tests are run and their results (pass/fail + rationale) are logged; (4) `git status` is clean on the task branch; (5) `docs/TaskPipeline.md` is updated (move the prompt to Archive when done).
 - PM acceptance checklist (apply before marking done): AgentReport present, `PROGRESS.md` updated, tests noted, clean tree, TaskPipeline updated.
 If any are missing, the task is **not done**.
-- Every prompt must repeat the gate: “Do not mark complete unless AgentReport + PROGRESS updated + tests logged + clean tree.
-Missing any of these = rejected.”
+- Every prompt must repeat the gate: Do not mark complete unless AgentReport + PROGRESS updated + tests logged + clean tree.
+Missing any of these = rejected.
+AgentReport must include start/end `git status -sb` to prove clean entry/exit.
 - Use the shared AgentReport template at `docs/AgentReports/TEMPLATE.md` to keep evidence/test results consistent.
 - Keep TaskPipeline active rows stable during a wave; do not rewrite active entries mid-run.
 Add new prompts only after the prior wave is archived.

-### Completion Gate — November 23, 2025
+### Completion Gate  November 23, 2025
 - Not done unless all are true: (1) AgentReport for the Task ID exists in `docs/AgentReports/` with artifact paths and decisions; (2) `PROGRESS.md` has an updated entry; (3) required tests are run and results (pass/fail + rationale) are logged; (4) `git status` is clean on the task branch; (5) `docs/TaskPipeline.md` is updated (move prompt to Archive when done).
 - PM acceptance checklist (apply before marking done): AgentReport present, `PROGRESS.md` updated, tests noted, clean tree, TaskPipeline updated.
 Missing any = not done.
-- Every prompt must repeat the gate: “Do not mark complete unless AgentReport + PROGRESS updated + tests logged + clean tree.
-Missing any of these = rejected.”
+- Every prompt must repeat the gate: Do not mark complete unless AgentReport + PROGRESS updated + tests logged + clean tree.
+Missing any of these = rejected.
+AgentReport must include start/end `git status -sb` to prove clean entry/exit.
 - Use `docs/AgentReports/TEMPLATE.md` for consistency.
 Keep TaskPipeline active rows stable during a wave; add/archive only between waves.

-### Prompt Standards — November 23, 2025
+### Prompt Standards  November 23, 2025
 - Preflight in every prompt: clean `git status`, correct task branch (`task/SprintNN-TaskXX-*`), scope files, required tests, required artifacts (screenshots/JSON).
 - Deliverables block: AgentReport file path, PROGRESS update required, tests to run/report, assets to save under `Images/diagnostics/`.
 - Completion reminder: restate the completion gate verbatim at the end of the prompt.